ranjeet8989/VSDsquadron-mini-internship/Task -2/readme.md

   - 32-bit Addressing:- The RISCV32 ISA operates on 32 bit addresses which allows it to access upto 4GB of memory directly.

-  - Base Interger instruction:-Base refers to fundamental or essential subset of instruction that from the core of ISA.it includes minimal set of instrction that are sufficient to provide basic functionality for software
+  - Base Interger instruction:-Base refers to fundamental or essential subset of instruction that from the core of ISA.it includes minimal set of instruction that are sufficient to provide basic functionality for software
                               development,toolchain support like integer arithmetic and logical instructions, such as addition,
                               subtraction, bitwise AND/OR/XOR, shifting, and comparison instructions.